Ion Timofte

-Ion Timofte (born 16 December 1967) is a Romanian former professional footballer who played as an attacking midfielder.
+Ion Timofte (born 16 December 1967) is a Romanian former professional footballer who played as an attacking midfielder, currently sporting director at Liga II club ASU Politehnica Timișoara.

 He spent the vast majority of his career in Portugal, amassing Primeira Liga totals of 215 matches and 61 goals over nine seasons with Porto and Boavista and winning seven major titles both clubs combined.

 Club career

 Early years and Politehnica Timișoara

 Timofte was born on 16 December 1967 in Anina, Romania and began playing junior-level football at local club Minerul, starting his senior career at the same team in Divizia C. In 1988 he went to play for Divizia B side CSM Reșița.

 His talent was noticed by coach Constantin Rădulescu who brought him to Politehnica Timișoara where he made his Divizia A debut on 23 August 1989 in a 2–1 home loss to Bihor Oradea.
 Rădulescu also used him in all four matches in the 1990–91 UEFA Cup campaign where they eliminated in the first round Atlético Madrid with 2–1 on aggregate, being defeated in the next one by Sporting Lisbon.
-Timofte made his last Divizia A appearance on 23 June 1991 in a 1–0 away loss to Universitatea Cluj, having a total of 65 matches with 19 goals in the competition, all of them for Politehnica.
+Timofte made his last Divizia A appearance on 23 June 1991 in a 1–0 away loss to Universitatea Cluj, totaling 65 matches with 19 goals in the competition, all of them for Politehnica.